dotnet/AspNetCore.Docs/aspnetcore/fundamentals/startup.md

 ## Extend Startup with startup filters

-Use <xref:Microsoft.AspNetCore.Hosting.IStartupFilter> to configure middleware at the beginning or end of an app's [Configure](#the-configure-method) middleware pipeline. `IStartupFilter` is useful to ensure that a middleware runs before or after middleware added by libraries at the start or end of the app's request processing pipeline.
+Use <xref:Microsoft.AspNetCore.Hosting.IStartupFilter> to configure middleware at the beginning or end of an app's [Configure](#the-configure-method) middleware pipeline. `IStartupFilter` is used to create a pipeline of `Configure` methods.
+[IStartupFilter.Configure](xref:Microsoft.AspNetCore.Hosting.IStartupFilter.Configure*) can set a middleware to run before or after middleware added by libraries.

-`IStartupFilter` implements a single method, <xref:Microsoft.AspNetCore.Hosting.StartupBase.Configure*>, which receives and returns an `Action<IApplicationBuilder>`.
+`IStartupFilter` implements <xref:Microsoft.AspNetCore.Hosting.StartupBase.Configure*>, which receives and returns an `Action<IApplicationBuilder>`.
 An <xref:Microsoft.AspNetCore.Builder.IApplicationBuilder> defines a class to configure an app's request pipeline.
 For more information, see [Create a middleware pipeline with IApplicationBuilder](xref:fundamentals/middleware/index#create-a-middleware-pipeline-with-iapplicationbuilder).

 Each `IStartupFilter` implements one or more middlewares in the request pipeline.
 The filters are invoked in the order they were added to the service container.
 Filters may add middleware before or after passing control to the next filter, thus they append to the beginning or end of the app pipeline.